What Is an Exchange-Traded Fund (ETF)?

 Top 3 ETFs to Track Biotech Stocks

-Now, there are plenty of exchange-traded funds out there to track biotech stocks.
-However, I’ve narrowed it down to the top three ETFs by total assets.
-You see, when you’re trading ETFs, you need to keep in mind the total assets and the average daily volume.
+There are plenty of exchange-traded funds out there to track biotech stocks.
+However, I’ve narrowed it down to the three best biotech ETF funds by total assets.
+When you’re trading ETFs, you need to keep in mind the total assets and the average daily volume.
 Additionally, you would want to be wary of the type of exchange-traded product (ETP) being offered.
 For example, is the ETP categorized as leveraged or inverse?

 We’re going to be focused on traditional biotech ETFs – those that are not inverse or leveraged – aimed at tracking specific indices.